larswik/IFC-Specification/IFC4x3/Quantities/t/TotalSurfaceArea_07HtwfSVT6rxawKdjsilwt/Documentation.md

+Total surface area of the element.

-Gross area of the air terminal face plate.
+Concerns the air terminal face plate.